redmehdi/wms-prototype/README.md

 - **scikit-learn**, **Facebook Prophet**, **OR-Tools** for forecasting and optimisation
 - **React 18 + TypeScript** (Vite) for the front end
 - **JWT authentication** via FastAPI Users
-- Docker, docker-compose and GitHub Actions CI (workflow not included)
+- Docker, docker-compose and GitHub Actions CI for deployment to Cloud Run
 - Custom Nginx config to support React Router

 ## Running Locally